TKomericki/Rhetos-wiki/Creating-new-WCF-Rhetos-application.md

 ## Development environment setup

-Install the **IntelliSense** support for **Rhetos DSL**: Visual Studio => Extensions => Manage Extensions => Online => Search: "Rhetos DSL Language Extension" => Download.
+1. Install the **IntelliSense** support for **Rhetos DSL**: Visual Studio => Extensions => Manage Extensions => Online => Search: "Rhetos DSL Language Extension" => Download.
    Note that this extension is not required for developing and building Rhetos applications, but it is very useful when using Visual Studio as an editor for DSL scripts.
+2. Before creating a new project, make sure that you will use the new **PackageReference** format in Visual Studio, instead of **packages.config**.:
+   Visual Studio 2019 => Tools => NuGet Package Manager => Package Manager Settings =>
+   Default package management format: "PackageReference".
+   Rhetos MSBuild integration requires the information on packages that is provided by PackageReference format.

-To make sure that you have all system components installed for developing web applications with .NET Framework, follow the article [Prerequisites](Prerequisites).
+3. To make sure that you have all system components installed for developing web applications with .NET Framework, follow the article [Prerequisites](Prerequisites).

 ## Create a new application in Visual Studio

-1. VS 2019 => Create a new project => search and select "**WCF Service Application**" (C#) => Next.
+1. Visual Studio 2019 => Create a new project => search and select "**WCF Service Application**" (C#) => Next.
    For tutorial, enter Project name: "Bookstore.Service", Solution name: "Bookstore".
    Select framework: ".NET Framework 4.7.2", then click Create.
    * If "WCF Service Application" project type is not available: